Sorry, you need to enable JavaScript to visit this website.

 The Unified Patent Court (UPC)

-Previously, national courts were solely responsible for infringement and/or invalidity actions relating to European patents in their respective territories, leading to parallel court procedures in case infringement takes place on a pan-European level.
+Prior to June 1, 2023, national courts were solely responsible for infringement and/or invalidity actions relating to European patents in their respective territories, leading to parallel court procedures in case infringement takes place on a pan-European level.

 The UPC aims to provide a simpler and more efficient judicial system with one court having jurisdiction across all participating EU countries for all European patents and Supplementary Protection Certificates (SPC) obtained based on European patents.